tjnieradka/AD-Entra-Lab/docs/07-Entra-Connect-Setup-and-Sync.md

 9. Enter username for **Connect to Microsoft Entra ID**.

-10. Enter the **Forest**, and get the system to create a new AD account with required permissions for periodic sychronization.
+10. Enter the **Forest**, and get the system to create a new AD account with required permissions for periodic synchronization.

     ![image](https://github.com/user-attachments/assets/c607a3e9-5e6f-45c7-a67e-96d159a114f6)